 If you’ve used Photoshop for any amount of time, you’ve probably encountered the dreaded “scratch disk is full“ error at least once.
 This error can even stop you from opening the app and occurs in all versions of Photoshop on both Windows and Mac.
+It’s frequently encountered when increasing image resolution in Photoshop or trying to load too many images at once.
 Here’s how you can clear the scratch disk in Photoshop to free up space.

 What is a scratch disk?

 A scratch disk is a storage area on your Mac or Windows computer that’s used as temporary storage for Photoshop– temporary settings, cropped pixels, etc, when there is not enough space in your RAM.
 Often the size of the Photoshop needs for the scratch disk can fluctuate wildly based on what you are editing.
 Photoshop thus needs ample disk space to run smoothly.

 Even if you don’t see a scratch disk full error, you may need to empty the scratch disk or increase its size if Photoshop becomes too slow.
 You may for example notice that zooming in and zooming out feel choppy.